OfficeDev/office-js-docs-pr/docs/reference/manifest/rule.md

 ---
 title: Rule element in the manifest file
-description: 'The Rule element specifies the activation rules that should be evaluated for this contextual mail add-in.' ms.date: 03/16/2020
+description: The Rule element specifies the activation rules that should be evaluated for this contextual mail add-in. ms.date: 03/16/2020
 localization_priority: Normal
 ---